For thousands of years, all of Northern France has endured

 and cuirassiers moving through town in the days before the wide boulevards were

-blasted out of the urban sprawl during the middle of the last century.
-The
+blasted out of the urban sprawl during the middle of the 1800s.
+The clattering

-clattering noise of even a hundred cavalry can be heard at a distance, and the
+noise of even a hundred cavalry can be heard at a distance, and the regimental

-regimental bands can be heard for blocks.
-The cavalry column shown here was
+bands can be heard for blocks.
+The cavalry column shown here was part of a

-part of a government demonstration carried out in the spring of 1987, when
+government demonstration carried out in the spring of 1987, when there was a

-there was a simultaneous threat of student unrest and terrorist attacks.
-They
+simultaneous threat of student unrest and terrorist attacks.
+They apparently

-apparently thought that large columns of scouting cavalry would be an
+thought that large columns of scouting cavalry would be an inspiring, yet

-inspiring, yet powerful reminder to potential trouble makers.
-They also
+powerful reminder to potential trouble makers.
+They also thrilled the tourists,

-thrilled the tourists, and therefore served a dual purpose.
-All through that
+and therefore served a dual purpose.
+All through that summer, mobile cavalry

-summer, mobile cavalry columns ranging from 8 to 80 troopers could be seen
+columns ranging from 8 to 80 troopers could be seen ranging throughout the

 One final note.
 Any student of history will recognize many